altocodenl/tagaway/readme.md

 ### Todo beta

-- "(new tag)" bug in upload.

-- When deleting tags, remove those ids from selected.

 - Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.

 Safari bugs